 Public Speaking: How do basic speaking and listening skills help us to communicate?

 Students will work on the Persuasive Speech.
 MLK critique due by 7 May.
 Reasoning Exercise Worksheet due by 9 May.
 Fact, Value, or Policy Worksheet due 11 May.
 Persuasive Speech Preparation Worksheet due by 21 May.
 Logic and reason are necessary tools for the success of the Persuasive/Argumentative speech.
 Students will need to find 6-8 valid resources.
 They will need to organize their information in an outline.
 Students will be required to write a hard copy of their speech.
 Podium cards are necessary.
 A PowerPoint is the required visual aid.
 Speeches will commence during Senior Finals Week.

 Keystone Literature Workshop: How does my interaction with the text provoke thinking and

 Students will continue to learn word dissection and analysis.
 They will be working on advanced root word development.
 Students will take quizzes on Affixes and Roots.
-Over the next semester, they will work on a variety of ways to improve skills to improve reading, interpreting, and analyzing texts.
+Over the next marking period/semester, they will work on a variety of ways to improve skills to improve reading, interpreting, and analyzing texts.
 Students need to join the Opened classroom, create accounts for the College Board site, and download the Practice Question of the Day app.
 These online sites and apps will help students work on reading comprehension, sentence structure, vocabulary in context, types of writing, writing organization, and interpretation.
 The Literature Keystones will be on Thursday, May 17th and Friday, May 18th.